-2.3.2 To host a Major Event on University Property, all Non-University Sponsors must first obtain permission from the University by complying with the Major Event Requirements stated in Section 2.4 and following the Event Approval Process stated in Section 3 of this Policy.
-Holding a Major Event on University Property without proper permission is prohibited and may result in discipline and/or legal liability for the Event Sponsors and may result in termination of the Event by the University.
+2.3.2 To host a Major Event on University Property, all Non-University Sponsors must first obtain permission from the University by complying with all of the Major Event Requirements stated in Section 2.4 and following the Event Approval Process stated in Section 3 of this policy.
+Holding a Major Event on University Property without proper permission is prohibited and may result in discipline and/or criminal or civil liability for the Event Sponsors and may result in termination of the Event by the University.

 2.3.4 As a condition of use of University Property, Non-University Sponsors agree to be solely responsible for their Major Events, including without limitation, the Major Event’s content, planning, advertising, security, implementation, and costs.
 The University is not responsible for the content, planning, advertising, security, implementation, or costs of Events organized by Non-University Sponsors.
 Non-University Sponsors agree to reimburse the University for any damage or injury arising from their Events and agree to defend and indemnify the University from all losses, liabilities, or claims arising from their Events to the extent that the damages or injuries or the losses, liabilities, or claims arise from the negligent or intentional acts of the Non-University Sponsors or their agents, affiliates, guests, or invitees.
 The University may provide assistance, guidance, and suggestions to Non-University Sponsors regarding their Events, but such assistance, guidance, or suggestions will not eliminate, alter, or limit the sole responsibility of Non-University Sponsors for their Events.
 Non-University Sponsors may be required to sign a contract in order to obtain permission to host a Major Event on University Property.